 To provide additional support to students and families learning online, the District launched 13 Technology and Family Support Hubs on December 1, 2020.
 These hubs provide technology and online learning assistance, family supports, and access to other resources such as nurses and Exceptional Student Education specialists.
-Between December 1st and December 18th, the hubs served more than 5,000 visitors and will continue to remain open in 2021.
+Between December 1st and January 27th, the hubs served more than 11,000 visitors and will continue to remain open in February (or longer, if needed) to assist families with troubleshooting technology issues.

-Online Learning Summary Live, daily, online instruction provided through enrollment with the students' brick- and-mortar school Learning Environment Standard class sizes Teacher provides live instruction Monday through Friday over video Students and parents have access to the Homework Hotline in the evening to receive personalized support Curriculum & Instruction Online curriculum is the same as that of in-person and focuses on core courses (ELA, math, science, social studies) Live online electives may be more limited due to scheduling Allowed to participate in extracurricular activities (e.g. sports and some clubs) where offered Additional Details Families receive materials like, planners and workbooks, to support virtual learning Devices &amp; internet provided through Connected Futures initiative and school-based loaner devices Exception Student Education (ESE) provided through online format according to Individualized Education Plan or 504 Plan, as appropriate
+Summary Online Learning Live, daily, online instruction provided through enrollment with the students' brick- and-mortar school Learning Environment Standard class sizes Teacher provides live instruction Monday through Friday over video Students and parents have access to the Homework Hotline in the evening to receive personalized support Curriculum & Instruction Online curriculum is the same as that of in-person and focuses on core courses (ELA, math, science, social studies) Live online electives may be more limited due to scheduling Allowed to participate in extracurricular activities (e.g. sports and some clubs) where offered